Accessible Beaches - Australia

 All wheelchairs have larger wheels that enable mobility through and on the sand.
 Note: Each wheelchair user will require someone to push them and the floatation wheelchairs require a minimum of two support people.
 Beach Wheelchairs needto be booked.
 Please contact your local council to book beach wheelchairs prior to your arrival.

 Quick tip – When considering accessibility, it is easy to forget your beach basics.
 Sunscreen and suitable swimwear are crucial to anyone looking to enjoy a day out to Australia’s beaches.
-The QV sunscreen range offers many fantastic options for a variety of different skin types.
+The SunSense sunscreen range offers many fantastic options for a variety of different skin types.

 Hoist for wheelchair transfer